- Sports Ashmita Chaliha, Siril Verma clinch All India Senior ranking titles

 Sri Mahavishnave Swaha

-4. After the Dhanvantri Puja, you have to follow it with the Ganesh Lakshmi puja.
-Offer flowers and sweets to Lord Ganesh as well as Goddess Lakshmi.
+4. After the Dhanvantri Puja, you need to perform the Ganesh Lakshmi puja.
+For this, offer flowers and sweets to Lord Ganesh as well as Goddess Lakshmi.
 Light incense sticks and Dhoop.
-You may use clay idols of Lord Ganesh and Goddess Lakshmi to perform this vidhi of the Dhanteras Puja.
+You can use clay idols of Lord Ganesh and Goddess Lakshmi to perform this vidhi of the Dhanteras Puja.

 6. It is now that you have to offer flowers to the diya and finally light the incense sticks or dhoop batti.
 The women have to go around the diya four times and then pray.
-Kneel and perform the Pranam to the diya to show your respect and devotion towards the almighty.
+Thereafter kneel down and perform the Pranam to the diya to show your respect and devotion towards the almighty.

 7. The eldest woman of the family or an unmarried one puts tilak on the forehead of the rest of the family members, and lastly a male member of the family has to take the lit diya and place it on the right-hand side of the entrance of the house.
 It is also essential to note that while keeping the diya on the main entrance, you must make sure the flame of the diya is in the southern direction.

 We hope you celebrate the puja with devotion and dedication.
 Wish you a Happy Dhanteras.